isc-projects/stork/doc/install.rst

     >>>> IP address or FQDN of the host with Stork Agent (the Stork Server will use it to connect to the Stork Agent):

-Specify an IP address or FQDN which the server should use to reach out to an agent via the secure gRPC channel.
+Specify an IP address or fully qualified domain name (FQDN) that the server should use to reach out to an agent via the secure gRPC channel.

 When asked for the port: